202Anamika/Myntra_clone/README.md

 # Myntra_clone
-This is Myntra clone Frontend using HTML, CSS, JavaScript
+This is Myntra clone using HTML, CSS, JavaScript (Frontend)